alxanderjiang/Easy4PPP/README.md

 2. The results and visualization are the same as "Running from the python source code to get GPS-only solutions"
 3. The tutorial Jupyter notebook rinex2yaml.ipynb can automatically generate the common configs according to the input observation files (RINEX .o files).
 ## Contact Authors
 All the libaries and softwares in this toolbox are coded by Zhuojun Jiang, Zeen Yang, Wenjing Huang, Chuang Qian from Wuhan University of Technology.
-Any commends or bug reports are welcomed by sending email to zhuojun_jiang@whut.edu.cn.
+Any commends or bug reports are welcomed by sending email to its0122112380219@163.com.